pkErbynn/EcomMicroservices-Service-Discovery/ReadMe.md

 # Ecommerce Microservices Service Discovery

-This repository serves as the umbrella for the StatlerWaldorfCorp Ecommerce microservices.
+This repository serves as the umbrella for the StatlerWaldorfCorp Ecommerce microservices demo.

+The Catalog Service likely needs to provide information about products, including their availability or stock status.
+To get the stock status of products, the Catalog Service queries the Inventory Service.

+Dependency Relationship:

+- The Catalog Service depends on the Inventory Service to fetch and display accurate inventory information to users.
+This dependency is managed through HTTP calls made by the Catalog Service to the Inventory Service.

 ## Microservices